etimou/SomfyRTS/README.md

 --                           | 3V3(power+) | VCC (power+)      |
 GND                          | GND (GND)   | GND (GND)         |

-n

-**How the software works: **
+**How the software works:**

 Install first the library in your *libraries* folder.
-Then you can simply create your own set of remotes as follows:
+Then you can simply create your own set of remotes in a sketch as follows:

 `SomfyRTS myRTS(3, TSR_RFM69);`
 where *3* is the pin you want to use to drive the transmitter and *TSR_RFM69* is the transmitter type.
 The other choice is *TSR_AM*.

 You are now ready to send commands to your Somfy RTS device.
 Example:

 `myRTS.sendSomfy(0, DOWN);`

 This emulates a press on the *DOWN* button on the remote controller 0.
 You can theoritically emulate up to 256 remotes.
 Of course, the first command you need to send is *PROG* to pair your remote with your device.
 Make sure your device is in pairing mode when doing this.

 `myRTS.sendSomfy(0, PROG);`

 The rolling code values are stored in the EEPROM, so that you don't loose count of your rolling code after a reset.